quarkiverse/quarkus-cxf/README.md

 ## Issues and Support

-Please feel free to [start a discussion](https://github.com/quarkiverse/quarkus-cxf/discussions) or [open an issue](https://github.com/quarkiverse/quarkus-cxf/issues/new) in the GitHub repository in case you need support.
+Feel free to [start a discussion](https://github.com/quarkiverse/quarkus-cxf/discussions) or [open an issue](https://github.com/quarkiverse/quarkus-cxf/issues/new) in the GitHub repository in case you need support.
 The following general guidelines can be used to determine whether to start a discussion or open an issue.

 ### GitHub Issues
 -   Bug reports